blurbdust/writeups/BSidesIA19/README.md

     Find the flag in the pcap.
     https://drive.google.com/open?id=1P7tcXmKc0DqpBDRt1LyiWhRPfpld0MlB

 This was an odd series.
-The same pcap was used accross different challenges and the challenge name helped distiguish which challenge you solved for which flag.
+The same pcap was used across different challenges and the challenge name helped distinguish which challenge you solved for which flag.
 We got the flags from the pcacps and then submitted them to each of the challenges to see which flag went where.
 For this one I chose a tcp stream to follow in Wireshark and then in the bottom right hand corner, I went through all of the streams until I got to a FTP login where the password was the flag.

 ```